supertigim/flutter_experiments/chat_using_firebase/README.md

 ## Getting Started

 For Andoird, You need to put the google-service.json produced by your firebase project in android/app.
-For iOS, You need to put the GoogleService-Info.plist produced by your firebase project in ios/Runner.
+For iOS, You need to put the GoogleService-Info.plist produced by your firebase project in ios/Runner `uing Xcode`.

 ```bash
     % flutter packages get